 Victorian Labor condemned over anti-Israel motions

-Victorian Labor has been criticised after delegates at its state conference backed motions condemning Israel.
+Victorian Labor has been criticised after delegates at its state conference backed motions condemning Israel, calling for the release of jailed Palestinian terrorist Marwan Barghouti and declining to criticise Iran’s regime.

 The decisions have exposed deep divisions inside Labor over Middle East policy and drawn criticism from Jewish groups and pro-Israel Labor members.

-Before the conference, The Australian reported that Jewish Labor co-convener Adam Slonim had moved a motion warning that debate on Israel and Palestine “must not involve language or conduct that dehumanises, demonises, or delegitimises either people or nation”.
+Before the conference, The Australian reported that Jewish Labor co-convener Adam Slonim had moved a motion warning that debate on Israel and Palestine “must not involve language or conduct that dehumanises, demonises, or delegitimises either people or nations”.
 The motion also called on party members not to “insult, deplatform, demean or treat with disrespect” members of either the Jewish or Palestinian communities.

 Slonim has previously warned that anti-Israel motions inside Labor risk demonising Israel rather than contributing to a serious path to peace.